eadsjr/pgdoc/doc/TO_DO_LIST.md

 TODO: Link specification once fleshed out PS: doc/node/Start.md .
 TO DO: Add type check prior to stringifying strings?
-TODO: function specific Options implementation
+TO DO: function specific Options implementation
 TODO: update function header comments
 TODO: clean up and finalize the install script
 TODO: Store should have consistent behavior.
 Always return list or error.